CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution_flowchart.md

 </figure>
 Make sure to give a description that is detailed enough.
 The Issue should describe what you are trying to do and why and not how you are doing it.

 For example, if you want to implement an algorithm by Doe J. et al (1950), say so in your issue and ideally put a link to the publication (using a DOI).
 You can add why you think this is a good addition to CABLE: is it adding a completely new process?
 Is it adding a new parametrisation for an existing process?

+You can cite some of the source code if it helps explain what the issue is.

-!!! failure "Do not list the code changes"
+!!! failure "Do not list the code changes you made to fix the issue"

     An issue should not contain the detail of the code changes made and the modified files.
 That information is contained in the Git history of the code and does not need to be replicated by hand.

+    An issue should be used to discuss and plan the work before it is implemented so the work done to fix the issue should not be commented on here but in the pull request.

 ## A place for your work in the repository